Vegetarian egg fried rice

 Begin frying the vegetables on a medium heat, starting with the onion and pepper.
 Season throughout.

 Add the rest of the vegetables and season to taste.
-Add a splash of soy sauce and let the pan sit with the lid for a few minutes before you add the rice.
+Add a splash of soy sauce and let the pan sit with the lid for a few minutes before you add the cooked rice*.

 When the vegetables are ready, clear some space on one side of the pan and add your rice.
 If your pan is too small then split your vegetables and rice in half and mix them separately.